ximira-org/PHINIX/README.md

 In the below command replace <username> with your system user name

-* `docker run --name phinix_container -it -v /dev/:/dev/ --privileged -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix phinix_openvino_ros2`
+* `docker run --name phinix_container -it -v /dev/:/dev/ -v /home/<username>/PHINIX:/home/PHINIX -v /tmp/.X11-unix:/tmp/.X11-unix --privileged -e DISPLAY phinix_openvino_ros2`

+If PHINIX repo is downloaded to different location, replace `/home/<username>/PHINIX` with the correct path in the above command

 ### build all the ROS modules